topos-protocol/topos-zkevm-demo/WALKTHROUGH.md

 Mustard transaction: 0x5d98aba30400f5f0cc9c0f2d34f9f4280ec1fca88b177b3c2251ad1ea31a9af3 (inserted in block 4)
 ```

-From now on, the rest of the demo scenario will be divided into two roles that you will assume: the `prover`, and the `verifier`.
+From now on, the rest of the demo scenario will be divided into two roles: the `prover`, and the `verifier`.

 ### 4. [Prover] Generate a merkle proof

 As a prover, your intention is the following: from the two transactions that are now part of your chain, you want to prove to a `verifier` that one of them is valid, without sharing any details about the other one (about any other transaction of the block).

-For that matter, you will generate and send two proofs to the `verifier`:
+To achieve this, we need to send two proofs to the `verifier`:

 - a **merkle proof**: an inclusion proof of your transaction's receipt in the transaction's block's receipt trie
 - a **zk-proof**: a zero-knowledge (zk) validity proof that ensures that the state transition of the block is computationally valid